EslamAbdelkader/MarshallingChallenge/README.md

 ### Step 4 - Check in and commit Your solution onto github

 ### Step 5 - Mail link to Your repository to recruiter

+### -------------------------------------------------------------------------------------------------------

+### Solution

+* Task is implemented using only reflection as stated.
+* The implementation includes a recursive solution to marshal any java class the implements Marshal interface, as long as all its fields are either primitives, wrappers, strings, JSONObjects, JSONArrays, one dimension and multidimensional arrays.
+And of course unmarshaling them back.
+* The solution does not support marshaling or unmarshaling Generic classes.

+### Note
+I have added a multidimensional array in the SubclassTypes class and an array in PrimitiveTypes class, to be able to test them, since the test case doesn't cover that.